 Based on this, the Expert has determined that the County has adequately implemented the RP requirement.
-The Expert requests that the documentation include the date the HCA/DME/AD was repaired and/or replaced to ensure timely provision/repair.

 This provision will continue to be subject to monitoring to ensure that it remains in compliance during and subsequent to the implementation of the SOMA tracking system.